Toxic Baby Food Contaminated With Heavy Metals Sold By Even More Companies, Per New Congressional Report

 It also called on the industry to voluntarily find substitutes for ingredients known to contain high levels of heavy metals, such as rice.

 While heavy metals do occur naturally in some foods, like rice and vegetables, the amounts may be increased by adding enzymes, vitamins and mineral mixes.
 Companies often do that, leading to dangerous levels of heavy metals in the final products.
 However, long term exposure of heavy metals poses serious health concerns for children.
 Lead exposure at any level is extremely unsafe, and prior studies have linked heavy metal exposure to behavioral impairments, brain damage, damage to the nervous system, seizures, growth impairments, and even death.

 Since the Congressional subcommittee report was released in February, manufacturers have faced a growing number of toxic baby food lawsuits filed in federal courts nationwide.

-Given common questions of fact and law raised in lawsuits pending throughout the federal court system, a group of plaintiffs filed a motion to centralize the baby food cases earlier this year.
+Given common questions of fact and law raised in dozens of baby food lawsuits pending throughout the federal court system, a group of plaintiffs filed a motion to centralize the baby food cases earlier this year.
 However, the U.S. Judicial Panel on Multidistrict Litigation (JPML) rejected that request in June.